Personal Trainer Wolverhampton Cost: Real Prices & What You Actually Get (2026)

 Book your free discovery call here →

 Still not sure?
-Download the free Complete Guide to Overcoming Gym Intimidation and Anxiety to see if my approach feels right for you.
+Download the free Gym Anxiety Toolkit to see if my approach feels right for you.

 Real Results from Real People

 "I can now walk into the gym without having a panic attack.
 Three months ago, I couldn't even drive past without feeling sick.
-Rhi's approach actually makes sense for my ADHD brain."
+Rhi's approach actually makes sense for my autistic brain."

 "I've tried four different personal trainers.
 This is the first time someone understood why I couldn't just 'push through' sensory overload.
 I'm deadlifting 60kg now and actually enjoy training."